-(67) All relevant documentation will be recorded and kept in accordance with WHS Legislation and other legislative obligations including:
+(59) All relevant documentation will be recorded and kept in accordance with WHS Legislation and other legislative obligations, including:

 - a.
-Details and scope of the work performed.

-- b.
-Names of those performing the work.

-- c.
-Evidence of electrical licence.

-- d.
-Records of visual inspections (Workplace Inspection Checklist).

-- e.
-Site electrical register.
+Details and scope of the work performed. - b.
+Names of those performing the work. - c.
+Evidence of an electrical licence. - d.
+Records of visual inspections (Workplace Inspection Checklist). - e.
+Site electrical register. - f.
+The Site Electrical Register must include known embedded cables and legacy infrastructure.
+Where undocumented services are identified or suspected, they must be logged and verified by a competent person and documented appropriately.

-Section 6 - Revision and approval history
+Section 6 - Revision and Approval History

-(68) This Procedure will be reviewed as per nominated review dates or because of other events, such as:
+(60) This Procedure will be reviewed as per nominated review dates or because of other events, such as: